Hello. I'm a new correspondent, Hanes.![]()

 And how much did you accept it?

-According to the column "Meiji-Taisho in Photos-From the Photo Book of the National Diet Library-"
+According to the column of "Meiji-Taisho in Photographs: From the Photo Book Held by the National Diet Library-",

-Even Thomas McLatch, a servant of U.K., who was transferred to Japan, was worried that "a ronin has a long sword, and if you look at a foreigner, you will cut it immediately."
+Even Thomas McLatch, a U.K. envoy who was assigned to Japan, worried that a ronin refers to a long sword, and if you see a foreigner, he will cut it immediately."

 He was delighted to be able to see a beautiful play in a beautiful theater at the opening ceremony after the reconstruction, and wrote in detail to his mother and friend in his home country.![]()

-In July of the same year, we welcomed former President of the United States of America.
+In July of the same year, Mr. Grant welcomed former President of the United States of America.

-The costumes of the geisha who decorate the national flags of both countries on the stage and dance in the finale, as shown in the entrance and on the front, are the costumes of the geisha who dance in the finale.
+The costumes of the geishas who decorate the national flags of both countries on the stage, as shown in the entrance and the front, dance at the finale.

-It seems that he planned a gorgeous production that can be said to be a bit strange, simulating a star flag. "
+It seems that he planned a gorgeous production that resembles a star-line flag, which can be said to be somewhat strange."![]()

-Apparently, unlike the traditional kabuki that we imagine today, we see.
+Apparently, unlike the traditional Kabuki that we imagine today,

 Also, Kabuki actors are from foreign families who lived in foreign settlements.

-Sidmore wrote that he was sometimes invited to a tea party.
+Sidmore writes that he was sometimes invited to a tea party.

-A few days later, it appeared on a large scale in a domestic English newspaper, claiming to be a British daily newspaper.
+A few days later, it appeared extensively in a domestic English-language newspaper that claims to be a British daily newspaper.

-There was also a list of attendees like a mountain.
+Because there was also a list of attendees like a mountain,

-It can be seen by foreigners at that time that Kabuki was accepted as entertainment and feasts.
+Even foreigners at the time can see that Kabuki was accepted as entertainment and feasts.![]()

-In this way, we can look at Japan at the time from the perspective of overseas people.
+In this way, by looking at Japan from the perspective of overseas people,

 It is expected that the number of tourists visiting Japan will increase further toward the Tokyo 2020 Games.

-"If I were in their position,"...It is also important to review Japanese culture and customs from the perspective of ""!
+“If you were in their position....It is also important to review Japanese culture and customs from the perspective of ""!

 When you have time, why don't you pick up their books and discover "new Chuo-ku"?

-Japan Arts and Culture Promotion Association "Cultural Digital Library-Shintomiza Honkan Inaugurated Night Theater Guardian crowd map"
+Japan Arts and Culture Promotion Association "Cultural Digital Library - Shintomizamoto Fushin completed night theater crowd map"

 [Related Articles]

-"What is the unexpected excavations unrelated to changes in the times of Chuo-ku (2) as seen by Sidmore?"
+"What is an unexpected excavation that has nothing to do with the changes in the Chuo-ku (2) era seen by Sidmore?"